 Journey Behind the Falls

-Take an elevator down into the gorge, then make your way through a short tunnel to emerge on one of the two observation decks that are located behind the Horseshoe Falls.
+Take an elevator down into the gorge, then make your way through a short tunnel to emerge on one of the two observation decks located behind the Horseshoe Falls.
 See Niagara Falls from the inside out and feel the thundering rush of the water.
-Journey Behind the Falls is a year round attraction.
+Journey Behind the Falls is a year-round attraction.
 In winter, the mist from the Falls freezes, encasing every building and tree in a glittering coat of ice – a spectacle so magical and splendid that it has to be seen to be appreciated.

 The Whirlpool Aero Car

-Table Rock Center
+Table Rock Observation Deck and Center

 Nights at Niagara Falls

 Wherever you choose to stay when you're in the Niagara Falls area, make it a point to be in view of the Falls at night when eighteen lights on the Canadian side and another three on the US side turn the sparkling rush of water into a living rainbow of spectacular light.
-Throughout the summer, visitors are also treated to fireworks over the Falls on the Canadian side several nights a week at 10 PM throughout the spring and summer season, and during New Years and holiday time.
+Throughout the summer, visitors are also treated to fireworks over the Falls on the Canadian side several nights a week at 10 PM throughout the spring and summer season and during New Years' and holiday time.

 The U.S. Vantage